 While it’s not very courteous of your interviewer to leave you hanging, don’t let it get you down.
 Instead of dwelling on the situation, it’s best to move on to greener pastures!

-You’ll learn more on what to do to improve your odds of landing the follow-up interview, an overview of the interview formats, top interview questions and much more!
-Sign up here!
+To learn more on what to do to improve your odds of landing the follow-up interview, an overview of the interview formats, top interview questions and much more, Sign up here!